 To minimize the airport’s footprint on the environment, the project has been registered for a LEED Silver accreditation.
 This entails design features including green energy produced by solar panels.
 The design team will incorporate an automated building management system for lighting and cooling based on the occupancy.
 A solar study will determine the build-up of facades and roofs to avoid solar gain while maximizing day light for a pleasant passenger experience.

 Gateway 2030 is designed to address the airport’s capacity constraints, introduce a more user-friendly customer experience and while improving sustainability in order to set the airport on a path of continued growth for the decades ahead.
 During the period 2017-2020 AAA is planning to invest a total of USD 300 million.
-“We are extremely excited to kick off this vital expansion project together with NACO to create an airport that Aruba will be proud of.
-We are confident that NACO’s expertise will ensure a greener and more user-friendly expanded airport that will especially enhance the US Bound passenger experience at Aruba’s only airport,” said AAA CEO Mr. James Fazio.

 Once completed, passengers will also benefit from three additional contact gates and two bus gates allowing for quicker passenger handling to and from aircraft, a broader selection of retail and food & beverage outlets, improved passenger circulation space and amenities.